 The organisation, responsibilities and general arrangements to implement this policy are attached.
-Where appropriate the arrangements will be developed locally to control specific risks.
+Where appropriate the arrangements will be developed.

 2 Organisation and Responsibilities

 The Managing Director has the overall responsibility for health and safety including the specific responsibility for 'Health and Safety' on the management board and is responsible for ensuring that: